-- What is the role of the nominal periphery in the syntax? - 1 Do Bangla speaking children have knowledge of formal pronouns? - 2 If yes, at what age is the acquisition path of formal pronouns complete? - Ooes the syntactic position of pronouns (case-marking) play a role in children's acquisition of formal pronouns?
+- What is the Bangla nominal periphery like? - 1 Do young Bangla speaking children have knowledge of formal pronouns? - 2) At roughly what age is the acquisition path of formal pronouns complete? - Obes the syntactic position of pronouns (case-marking) play a role in children's acquisition of formal pronouns?